Saint Turibius of Mogrovejo, Bishop

 Liturgical Color: White

 If a visitor searches for the tomb of the saintly Archbishop in the Cathedral of Lima today, he will not find it.
 There are only fragments of bones in a reliquary.
 His reputation for holiness was immediate and his relics were distributed far and wide after his death.
 He is in death as widely shared as he was in life, all the faithful wanting just a piece of the great man.
-In January 2018 Pope Francis prayed at the relics of St. Turibius and invoked his memory in a talk to Peru’s Bishops.
-St. Turibius did not, Pope Francis said, shepherd his diocese from behind a desk, but was a “a bishop with shoes worn out by walking, by constant travel, by setting out to preach the Gospel to all: to all places, on all occasions, without hesitation, reluctance, and fear.”
+In January 2018, Pope Francis prayed before the relics of Saint Turibius in Lima and invoked his memory in a talk to Peru’s bishops.
+Saint Turibius did not, Pope Francis said, shepherd his diocese from behind a desk, but was a “a bishop with shoes worn out by walking, by constant travel, by setting out to preach the Gospel to all: to all places, on all occasions, without hesitation, reluctance, and fear.”

-St. Turibius, we invoke your intercession to inspire all who share the gospel, in whatever form, to do so with ardour, skill, and charity, using all the means at their disposal, as you so powerfully did in your own life and ministry.
+Saint Turibius, we invoke your intercession to inspire all who share the gospel, in whatever form, to do so with ardour, skill, and charity, using all the means at their disposal, as you so powerfully did in your own life and ministry.